Health and Travel Alerts Learn More Left arrow

 Grand Cayman

-Grand Cayman is known for its diving and most visitors at the very least enjoy some snorkeling.
+Grand Cayman is known for its diving, and most visitors, at the very least, enjoy some snorkeling.
 The highlight for many is visiting Stingray City, where you can swim with these gentle creatures in complete safety.

 The amazingly clear waters of Grand Cayman leave every swimmer in awe.
-They start right just north of George Town at the famed Seven Mile Beach.
+They start just north of George Town at the famed Seven Mile Beach.

 One of the most famous beaches in the Caribbean, the beach has powdery white sands and turquoise waters.
 Despite being popular for sunbathing, swimming, and water sports, it’s long enough to stay uncrowded.